moguonyanko/pheasant/README.txt

-Python library for work mathmatics.
+Python library for studying mathmatics.